89mpxf/GPU-Passthrough-Manager-Qt/README.md

 - Python (3+).
 - A system that has Intel VT-d/AMD-Vi **supported and enabled.**

+### Other compatibility notes
+- Only officially compatible with pacman (Arch-based) distros.
+Other distributions/flavors need tested.
+- **Warning!** GRUB is currently the only bootloader supported.
+Other bootloaders still need configuration modification implementations.
+- **Warning!** This program only currently supports ``mkinitcpio`` for system images.
+Other implementations will be supported in a later release.

 ### Portable installation (run as script)
 GPU Passthrough Manager (Python) does not need to built in order to run.
 To install the program standalone and run GPU Passthrough Manager as a Python script, simply clone this repository and run ``GPUPassthroughManager.py`` as root.
 ```